vmarchaud/vmarchaud/README.md

 ### Hello there ...... ..... 👋

-I'm a software architect currently working at [@reelevant-tech](https://github.com/reelevant-tech) as a Senior Devops/Backend.
+I'm a software architect currently working at [@reelevant-tech](https://github.com/reelevant-tech) as a Product Manager/Architect (with a little bit of devops).
 In my free time i like to work on the javascript sdk of the [@opentelemetry](https://github.com/open-telemetry) project.

 You can find my (almost empty) blog there: https://vmarchaud.fr